 Commercial mortgage transactions are subject to the following fees:

 Payable to the commercial mortgage lender for arranging the finance.
 This will either be added to the overall loan or deducted from the loan at completion.
 Some lenders may take part of the arrangement fee as a commitment fee on acceptance of the lender’s formal mortgage offer.

 The lender will require the property to be valued by one of their panel valuers.
 The valuation fee is usually paid on submission of the application or once the facility has been agreed in principle.
 Please be aware that due to their more complex nature, valuations on commercial properties are usually more expensive than valuations for residential property.

 Many commercial lenders require separate legal representation and this is paid for by the borrower.
 In addition the borrower will often have further legal fees payable to their own solicitor.

 Given the nature and complexity of titles and covenants on many commercial properties, a higher legal cost is usually incurred compared to legal fees for residential property.

 We charge a success-only broker fee, normally 1% of the loan amount.
-This fee is due on successful receipt of a formal mortgage offer from the commercial mortgage lender.
+This fee is due within 18 days of receipt of a formal mortgage offer from the commercial mortgage lender.
 To discuss this broker fee in more detail please contact one of our brokers.

 Depending on the complexity of the case, we may also charge an initial administration fee for the work involved in submitting the application to the lender for an initial decision.